Alex Skolnick: Career in art and literature

 Skolnick's memoir, Geek to Guitar Hero, was published in January 2013 and received positive reviews from Anthony Bozza, Bradford Morrow, Ned Vizzini, and Brad Tolinski, editor in chief of Guitar World.

 He has been active in blending music with works of art and literature.
 In 2007, he contributed a solo for Egyptian artist Nader Sadek's project, "Faceless".
 The song was only to be heard in an art gallery in New York.
 In 2012, he performed live at the Feature Inc Gallery in New York, for a musical interpretation project for the works of visual artist Douglas Melini.

 Equipment

 Skolnick plays electric ESP Guitars and Godin hollow-bodied models with Seymour Duncan pickups.
 He formerly played Heritage and Ibanez guitars.

 In 2009 Heritage released Alex's first signature guitar.
 His signature is a solid body based upon the H 150/157 model.
-In his early years with Testament he endorsed Ibanez guitars and mainly played the 540SLTD model.
+In his early years with Testament he endorsed Ibanez guitars and mainly played the short lived 540P second generation Power series models, and later the 540SLTD Saber model.
+Throughout his days with Savatage he used the RV470 Radius model and an LA Custom Shop prototype based on the Ghostrider series.
 Alex endorsed Charvel guitars and was featured in their ads around 1995.
-For amplification, he uses Budda amps and several Marshall amps including the discontinued Marshall ModeFour hybrid amps.
+For amplification, he uses Budda amps and several Marshall amps including the discontinued Marshall Mode Four hybrid amps.

 In 2013, Budda released a signature amp for Skolnick, called the Preceptor, and later in the same year it was announced that Skolnick was signed to ESP guitars, with an ESP and LTD model in the works for 2014.

 Influences

-Skolnick's influences include Frank Zappa.
+Skolnick's influences include Frank Zappa, Eddie Van Halen, Jeff Beck, Jimi Hendrix, Eric Clapton, Johnny Winter, Randy Rhoads, Michael Schenker, Yngwie Malmsteen, Kiss, and Scorpions.
+He was a student of guitarist Joe Satriani.
+Skolnick also enjoys jazz, saying his discovery of the genre invigorated his playing after feeling he'd reached a creative dead-end with metal, and lists albums by Joe Henderson, Larry Young and Chick Corea among his favorites.